Chaplain Mike Neil

 Email Chaplain Grimes at: firstname.lastname@example.org

-Chaplain Ken Bailey serves in Kitsap County.
+Chaplain Ken Bailey serves in Kitsap County with the Washington State Patrol.
 Ken has been married to his wife Bobbi for 50 years.
 He has been a chaplain in Kitsap County since 2007 serving Poulsbo Fire and Police and the Kitsap County Sheriff’s Department.
 Ken has been an ordained pastor since 2004, and is a graduate of the Chaplain Police and Fire Academy in 2007.
 Bobbi is a Fire Chaplain in Poulsbo and they often go on calls together.
 They have four grown children and four grandchildren.

 Email Chaplain Bailey: Ken.Bailey@Outlook.com